Leland Jensen: Nuclear holocaust

-Jensen's followers had made substantial commitments to the prediction, building shelters, writing letters to government agencies and newspapers, and distributed thousands of leaflets urging fellow Missoulians to build fall-out shelters.
+Jensen's followers had made substantial commitments to the prophecy, building shelters, writing letters to government agencies and newspapers, and distributed thousands of leaflets urging fellow Missoulians to build fall-out shelters.
 To them the disconfirmation was "painfully obvious", and researchers used them as a case study in cognitive dissonance.

-On the day after Jensen's failed prophecy, the local newspaper of Missoula, Montana, the Missoulian, published the following on 30 April 1980:

 When asked by a UPI reporter Jensen did not express concern that the prediction might not come true, remarking "There will be a nuclear holocaust some day."

 Halley's Comet

 After the 1980 event, Jensen introduced the idea that the seven-year Tribulation had begun on the date of his prediction of a nuclear holocaust, and thus committed himself to another event happening on the same date in 1987.
 In 1985 he made the prediction that Halley's Comet would enter Earth's orbit on 29 April 1986, and collide with the Earth exactly one year later.
 In the interim year, he taught that the comet would break apart, pelt the Earth with debris, and produce massive earthquakes.
 The new prophecy rekindled his followers, who became excited with the new idea.

-As opposed to the first prediction, this time his followers made very little commitments to the prophecy, and began making disclaimers even before the 1986 event.
+As opposed to the first prediction, this time his followers made very little commitments to the prophecy and began making disclaimers even before the 1986 event.
 When the members gathered on the night before the comet was supposed to enter Earth's orbit, nobody mentioned the comet.
 Jensen later said that the massive earthquakes were fulfilled by a "spiritual earthquake" when one of his important followers defected and left him.

 Neal Chase

-By the 1990s one of Jensen's students had become a protege and began making his own prophecies with Jensen's approval.
-Throughout the 1990s Neal Chase made a total of 18 predictions which pertained to small-scale disasters that he claimed would lead step-by-step towards apocalypse, as well as dates for a nuclear attack on New York City by middle Eastern terrorists.
-He based these predictions on Biblical prophecies, evidence from Hopi prophecies, planetary conjunctions, dreams, numerological coincidences, Nostradamus, and psychics.
-After each failed prediction, the BUPC adherents carried on as usual, giving disclaimers to future predictions, and focusing on Jensen's other teachings.
+With Jensen's approval, in the early 1990s his protege Neal Chase made a total of 18 predictions which pertained to small-scale disasters that he claimed would lead step-by-step towards apocalypse, as well as dates for a nuclear attack on New York City.
+He based these predictions on Biblical or Hopi prophecies, planetary conjunctions, dreams, or Nostradamus.
+Balch noted that Chase responded to the 18 disconfirmed prophecies with a number of "face-saving strategies", including drawing a distinction between prediction and prophecy, claiming miscalculation, reprieve, and tests of faith.
+Chase later proclaimed "We didn't make a mistake," and that they have "a 100 percent track record!"